You'll need:

 Attaching the pocket to the body:

+It might be easier to find your center and attach the completed pocket before sewing the rectangle together.
+I was making this up as I went along.
 Using the 2 pieces of matching pocket pieces, attach the center contrasting piece to each of these two pieces.
 I added a fun little topstitching but you could sew a straight stitch.

 Fold the top and side pieces in 1/4 inch and press,